Restioson/meme-bot/README.md

 **How does [thing x] work?**

 Have you read this page?
 Have you checked the wiki?
 If the answer is yes to both, feel free to [create an issue](https://github.com/Restioson/meme-bot/issues/new) with the [question](https://github.com/Restioson/meme-bot/labels/question) tag.

+# Contact & Help

+Feel free to contact me on discord: Restioson#8323